Meet the Author!

 G

-aily Novelry is a small, self-taught publisher run by one wood-traipsing he/him lesbian!
+aily Novelry is a small, self-taught publishing endeavor run by one wood-traipsing he/him lesbian!
 We are fully feral for helping other people figure out how to design and publish their own stuff, whether that be a full-length fantasy series or a one-off ‘zine.

 As for our own stuff?
 Well, we have about a decade of writing experience under our belt, and almost half a decade of general publishing tomfoolery.
 We currently have about three books of queer dark fantasy out on Itch.io, and a bunch of other stories in the works.
 You can see those in “Our Stories.”
 The next Heralds of Rhimn story should go up like clockwork on May 20th.

-What more is there to say about us?
+What more is there to say?
 We’re a midwesterner?
 We have a big sweet potato of an orange cat?
 We like alternative fashion?
 Hmmm.
 Maybe we should launch into the Q & A.

 Q & A with the Novelry!